 Vanilla Buttercream Frosting

-- 3 1/2 cups powdered sugar (sifted if lumpy) plus more, if needed
+- 3 cups powdered sugar (sifted if lumpy), plus more, as needed

-- 1/4 teaspoon almond extract optional, but SO good
+- ¼ teaspoon almond extract, optional, but highly recommended

 - pinch of salt, if desired, to balance the sweetness

 - Using a hand mixer, or stand mixer fitted with the paddle attachment, beat butter and half of the powdered sugar until well-combined (starting out the mixer low and increasing to medium-high).
 Slowly add the remaining powdered sugar (while beating), followed by extracts and 1 tablespoon cream.
 Continue to add more cream, a little bit at a time, as needed.
 For a thicker frosting, add a little more powdered sugar.
 Lastly, turn the mixer to medium-high, and beat well for 1-2 minutes.Depending on how thick you want the frosting, you can easily adjust the consistency by adding more powdered sugar (to thicken) or more cream (to thin).